Tax-refund loan alternatives

-Some taxpayers, upset at the delay until Jan.
-31 of the start of the federal tax-filing season, might consider offers to get their refund money sooner via private programs.
+Some taxpayers, upset at the delay, might consider offers to get their refund money sooner via private programs.
 In recent years, attorneys general have filed suits against refund anticipation loan, or RAL, operations for failure to disclose full costs of the products to consumers.
 Consequently, RALs are effectively unavailable.
 But alternatives, such as refund anticipation checks, remain and, say consumer advocates, can be just as costly.

-Thanks to today's technology, there's really no need to pay extra just to get your hands on your tax money a tiny bit sooner.
-If instant cash is more a desire than a need when considering a quick refund, consider these alternatives:
+If instant cash is more a desire than a need when considering a quick refund, consider these alternatives.

 Go electronic.
 Abandon the traditional paper return sent via the U.S. mail and file from your computer.
 You'll get the money almost as fast as you would with a refund anticipation loan and get it without paying any loan fees or interest.
 In fact, you may not need to pay for anything.
-An Internal Revenue Service partnership with tax preparers and software companies offers free online tax preparation and e-filing to some taxpayers.
-For the 2013 filing season, the Free File program kicks off Jan.
-31. Last year, the income cutoff was $57,000, regardless of filing status.
-An inflation adjustment of $1,000 increases that amount slightly to $58,000.
+An IRS partnership with tax preparers and software companies offers free online tax preparation and e-filing to some taxpayers.
+For the 2015 filing season, the Free File program is available to individuals with adjusted gross income of $60,000 or less.

 The IRS says that any e-filing option you use will get you your tax refund much more quickly than mailing a paper return.
 Whereas paper filers could wait up to eight weeks for their refunds, most electronic filers can expect their tax checks to show up in their mailboxes in half that time or less.
 The agency also points out that the error rate is less than 1 percent for electronic filers.

 Direct deposit.
 Electronic filers who opt for a refund via direct deposit do even better.
-The IRS says the money generally shows up in taxpayer bank accounts in 10 to 14 days.
+The IRS says it expects to issue more than nine out of 10 refunds within 21 days, but the fastest way to get a refund is to e-file and choose direct deposit.
 Even if you file the old-fashioned paper way, having your refund deposited directly into a bank account cuts the time you have to wait for your tax cash.
 Plus, it's added protection against lost or stolen refund checks sent via the mail.

 Use store financing.
 If you want your refund to finance a must-have new appliance, store interest rates usually will be better than a refund anticipation loan.
 Many stores offer free financing for limited time periods.
 By then, the refund should have arrived and you can use it to pay off the store credit -- and pay no interest at all.

-Impatience usually wins.
-"Theoretically, with electronic filing and quicker turnaround on refunds, the need for tax anticipation loans has become obsolete," says John L. Stancil, CPA and professor of accounting at Florida Southern College in Lakeland.
+"Theoretically, with electronic filing and quicker turnaround on refunds, the need for tax anticipation loans has become obsolete," says John L. Stancil, CPA and professor emeritus of accounting and tax at Florida Southern College in Lakeland.

 Companies that offer quick refund options are well aware of such impatience, and that's why some opportunities survive even as electronic filing increases, especially in the past two years when official filing was delayed.